2024 in ONE Championship: ONE Friday Fights 71

 ONE Friday Fights 71: Songchainoi vs. Rak 2 (also known as ONE Lumpinee 71) was a combat sports event produced by ONE Championship that took place on July 19, 2024, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 Background

-A 116-pounds muay thai rematch between Songchainoi Kaitsongrit and Rak Erawan headlined the event.
+A 116-pounds muay thai rematch between Songchainoi Kiatsongrit and Rak Erawan headlined the event.

 Bonus awards

 The following fighters received $10,000 bonuses: